-No, only item and activity costs incurred after notification of grant award, AND after acceptance of grant terms and conditions may be reimbursed.
+No, only items and other costs incurred after notification of grant award, AND after acceptance of grant terms and conditions may be reimbursed.

 Can grant funds be used for improvements to places of residence (Ramps, fencing, etc.)?

-Grant funds cannot be used for housing accommodations that would already be a need outside of our current public health crisis.
+Grant funds cannot be used for housing accommodations that would already be a need outside of our current public health emergency.